The Stone of Odin

 The northernmost socket was around seven metres to the north-north-west of the Odin Stone and 0.75 metres (29.5in) deep.

-The impression at its base suggested the stone it held, which was c1.15 metres (3.8ft) wide and 0.22 metres (8.7in) thick, had been inserted upside down with the angled, sloping end — typical of the megaliths at Stenness and Brodgar — downwards.
+The impression at its base suggested the stone it held, which was c1.15 metres (3.8ft) wide and 0.22 metres (8.7in) thick, had been inserted upside down with the angled, sloping end – typical of the Stenness and Brodgar megaliths – downwards.

-This deliberate act that may have meant the standing stone had a flat top.
+This deliberate act may have meant this inverted standing stone had a flat top.
 [1]

-Confirmation that the Odin Stone was once one of a pair fits a pattern noted with other megaliths in the vicinity.
+Confirmation that the Odin Stone was one of a pair fits the pattern noted with other megaliths in the vicinity.

 Not only did the Odin Stone have a twin, but the Watchstone was also one of a pair.

-These pairs have been likened to the door jambs of Late Neolithic Structures and therefore may have represented symbolic doorways – perhaps marking, or controlling movement, through the landscape and the monuments.
+These stone pairs have been likened to the door jambs of Late Neolithic Structures and therefore may have represented symbolic doorways – perhaps marking, or controlling, movement through the landscape and the monuments.

 August 2016: The eastern entrance to Structure Twelve, resplendent with flanking standing stones. (📷 ORCA)